Lonerock, Oregon

 Lonerock is a city in Gilliam County, Oregon, United States, twenty miles east of Condon.
-The population was 21 at the 2010 census.
+The population was 25 at the 2020 census.

 History

 The settlement began in the early 1870s, as a service center for the surrounding ranches.
 It was platted in 1882 as "Lone Rock", named for an unusual, 35 ft-high rock that still stands in the town near the old Methodist church.
 The U.S. Postal Service had a preference for one-word names, so name of the post office was "Lonerock", which eventually became the community's official name.
 The city's population grew from 68 in 1900 to 70 in 1910, 73 in 1920, to a high of 82 in 1930.
 By 1940, Lonerock's population dwindled to 46, dropped to 38 in 1950, 31 in 1960, and to 12 residents in 1970.
 The population increased to 26 citizens in 1980, before falling to 11 in the 1990 census.

 The first settlers to the area arrived in 1871.
 The Lonerock area, in a valley cut by a small stream, was lush with grasses, and the surrounding hills abounded with game animals.
 In 1874, Edward Wineland erected a water-powered sawmill at Lonerock, which allowed construction and settlement to thrive, and, in 1875, a post office was established.

-In 1878, the area's Native Americans began pushing back on the intruding settlers, causing many to flee to The Dalles.
-The US Army was called on to protect the remaining inhabitants, and by 1882 the area was secured and the town was incorporated, one of the county's first.
+by 1882 the area was secured and the town was incorporated, one of the county's first.
 Postmaster RG Robinson was elected mayor of the new government.

 In 1888, a two-room school building was erected, and 1-12 grade education was provided.
 The school's final graduation was in 1932.
 In 1898, Reverend Deuse joined the community and built a Methodist church that held weekly services for many years.
 As of 2020, the church still stands, and occasionally holds services.
 The small white church has become as iconic to the Lonerock community as the rock itself.